Do not follow up on tests and treatments recommended.

 I call this the dead pig syndrome.
 When I would have about 150 young pigs on sows in my farrowing house, I would sometimes find one dead on my daily visits.
 The proper procedure was to take the dead pig to the animal lab at Lexington about two hours drive away and wait about three days while they would grow a culture and then they would furnish me a diagnosis so that my vet could prescribe an antibiotic tailored to the specific pathogen that was my problem.
 This worked well except for one problem.
 If the pathogen in my farrowing house was a particularly virulent strain I might lose 50 pigs while waiting for the diagnosis.
 For that reason I would start using the vet's best guess wide range antibiotic while waiting for the diagnosis and hope for the best.
 This usually worked fairly well.
 I don't think modern doctors are aware of the dead pig syndrome.
 Or maybe they are afraid that they will be sued for treating a problem without a confirmed diagnosis.
 I guess they wouldn't be sued for losing a patient while waiting for a diagnosis.

 My sister, Karen Bristow, a 68 year old woman began having problems with shortness of breath, easily tiring and pain and swelling in her left leg in early November 2018.
-She went to her doctor, Dr. Gallo, and after a test he said he thought she had cat scratch fever or lymphoma.
+She went to her doctor, Dr. G, and after a test he said he thought she had cat scratch fever or lymphoma.
 He thought it was more likely to be cat scratch fever and prescribed antibiotics that he said would be effective if it was not lymphoma.

 After two weeks, Karens leg was swelled more and more painful.
-She called Dr. Gallo and he said he couldn't do any more for her and advised her to go to the emergency room.
+She called Dr. G and he said he couldn't do any more for her and advised her to go to the emergency room.
 Her right leg measured 16 inches in circumference and her left leg, 24 inches at that time.

 When she went to the emergency room, they put Karen in the hospital for three or four days while giving her IV antibiotics.
 Tests at that time found a mass in her groin.
 When she left the hospital she was given an appointment for the next week for a biopsy of the mass in her groin.